Code-Institute-Submissions/Voice-and-Piano-MS-1/README.md

 Links to the results of the last validation completed can be found below:

 **HTML**
-- Home Page - [An Error Found](Validation-results/INDEX-HTML-VALIDATION.JPG) *attribute "ride" not allowed on div element at this pont**, which was solved
+- Home Page - [An Error Found](Validation-results/INDEX-HTML-VALIDATION.PNG):*attribute "ride" not allowed on div element at this pont**, which was solved
 - About page - [No Errors Found](Validation-results/ABOUT-HTML-VALIDATION.JPG)
 - Classes page - [No Errors Found](Validation-results/CLASSES-HTML-VALIDATION.JPG)
 - Contact page - [No Errors Found](Validation-results/HTML-CONTACT-VALIDATION.JPG)